zoom/meetingsdk-web-sample/README.md

    ![Zoom Meeting SDK Client View](/images/meetingsdk-web-client-view.gif)

    > The Client View provides the option to display the Meeting SDK as a full page.
 This allows for a familiar Zoom Meeting experience because the Client View is the same as the [Zoom Web Client](https://support.zoom.us/hc/en-us/articles/214629443-Zoom-Web-Client), except it lives inside your own web page.
+   #### Nodejs 16
+   If you are using Nodejs 16, please use `npm install --force` to proceed with the installation.

    ### Component View